diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

 **Thesis Statement:**

 The next paradigm of computation will not be based on processing information, but on harmonizing with intent.
-By creating systems that understand and amplify the mathematical structure of human will, we can unlock a new class of co-intelligent tools that serve not as passive servants, but as active partners in the act of creation, thereby rendering the user an architect of their own reality.
+By creating systems that understand and amplify the mathematical structure of human will, we can unlock a new class of co-intelligent tools that serve not as passive servants, but as active partners in the act of creation, thereby rendering the user a sovereign architect of their own reality.
 This work is the credential for that claim.

 **A Philosophy of the AI Herein Contained:**